South Carolina women top Louisville, advance to title game

 BOSTON STRONG

-After putting up 28 points and 22 rebounds in the Sweet 16 against North Carolina, Boston proved she had plenty left for the Final Four.
+After putting up 28 points and 22 rebounds in the Sweet 16 against North Carolina, Boston had plenty left for the Final Four.

-South Carolina, which won the title in 2017, was painfully ousted in the semifinals last season by one point to eventual champion Stanford when Boston’s putback attempt bounced off the rim at the buzzer.
-The 6-foot-5 junior from the U.S. Virgin Islands has bounced right back a year later.

-“We just knew that we fell short, but it’s not something that we continued to think about,” Boston said.
-“This is a new team.
-We have a lot more depth.”

 Wearing her familiar vibrant braids in a bright-pink-and-purple combination, Boston helped the Gamecocks set a commanding tone early with an 11-2 lead.
 The Cardinals missed seven of their first eight shots from the floor.